Text and pictures © 1990-2024 Guillaume Dargaud

 Don't know where to put those big guidebooks when climbing without a pack ?
 At home use a power drill to drill a 3mm hole in the upper left corner of the book through all the pages, very near the binding but still through the pages.
 Thread a piece of shoestring through.
 Knot.
 Clip to harness and keep the book closed with a big rubber band.
 Works better on smallish books.

 OK, females can skip this section and get onto the next section.
 For this matter so can jews, moslems and merkins.

 If you are a normal, unmaimed male, did you know you can access a self-cleaning function on those long expeditions where water is scarce ?
 Here's how it works: when you pee, completely close your foreskin with your fingers and let it fill up, release the flow, repeat until the end.
 Yes, it's a bit messy, but if you are outdoors it's no big deal and it cleans up pretty well.
 Don't try it at home.
-Or in the shower.
+Unless in the shower.